shantdashjian/k8s-refresher/review.md

 ## Deep Dive
 1. **Packaging:** You package your application in an container image and push it to a container registry.
 2. **Deployment:** To deploy it on K8s, you declare in a manifest which image you want.
 K8s will pull the image, run it as a container inside a pod.
 You tell it how many replicas you want.
 It will maintain that number of pods/replicas, a.k.a ReplicaSet, distributed over how many servers/nodes are available in the cluster.
-3. **Exposure:** To expose your app intenrally (or to the outside world), which is inside a container inside a pod inside a node:
+3. **Exposure:** To expose your app internally (or to the outside world), which is inside a container inside a pod inside a node:
     - You can expose a single pod using port forwarding.
     - Better is to add a Service that will load balance the requests to all your pods in a deployment.
 Port forward to the service.
     - Best is to add an Ingress, which will expose any or all your of services to the outside world, acting as an edge service/API gateway, taking care of security, load balancing, and other cross-cutting concerns.
     - Locally, you open up a tunnel to your cluster to get the requests to the Ingress.
-    - In prod, it will be managed by the cloud service via an external cloud-service provided load balancer that will route the requests to your cluster and Ingress.
+    - In prod, it will be managed by the cloud service via an external cloud service provided load balancer that will route the requests to your cluster and Ingress.
 4. **Environment Variables:** Use ConfigMap for non-sensitive env vars, and Secrets for sensitive ones.
 5. **Storage:** K8s enables you to store data in the file system of the container, in a temporary volume inside the pod, or in a persistant volume in the cluster.
 Best is to use the cloud provider service for persistence.
+6. **Security:** Use Namespaces to isolate kubernetes objects into groups.
+Use Secrets to store sensitive information.
 6. **Guidelines for resource requests and limits:**
     1. Set memory requests ~10% higher than the average memory usage of your pods
     2. Set CPU requests to 50% of the average CPU usage of your pods